We earn commissions from brands listed on this site, which influences how listings are presented.

 Key Takeaways

-• Different transaction types carry different APRs on the same card, with cash advances often charging 25%+ from day one.
+• Different transaction types carry different APRs on the same card (purchases, balance transfers, cash advances, penalty), and cash advances typically have higher APRs and no grace period from day one.

 Your APR Is Actually Higher Due to Daily Compounding

 • How daily compounding works: Your actual daily rate is calculated as: 18.99% ÷ 365 = 0.052% per day.
-But here's the catch—that 0.052% gets applied to your balance every day, and tomorrow's interest calculation includes today's interest charges.
+But here's the catch—that daily rate is applied to each day’s balance, and interest that accrues is added to your balance at the end of the billing cycle, so future interest can accrue on prior interest.
 The additional interest paid due to compounding can be significant.

 • The payment timing trap: Most people don't realize that interest accrues from the moment you purchase if you're carrying any balance from the previous month.
 There's no grace period on new purchases when you have existing debt, meaning every purchase starts accumulating interest immediately.